Winter 2018 - Interaction Design / Physical Computing

 For our installation to be collaborative, we needed to find the appropriate medium to translate physical user interaction into dynamic lighting.
 From a technical perspective this meant discovering what sensor would fit best into the interaction pattern.
 We also only had a handful of sensors available to us.

-A dial (Potentiometer) allowed either a ramping effect on the intensity of light or a linear illumination of a series of light sources.
+A Potentiometer allowed either a ramping effect on the intensity of light or a sequenced illumination multiple light sources.

-In our technical experiments, the pressure pads allowed the most dynamic interactions with lighting and also enabled us to split the RGB colour palette across three different sensors, expanding the types of interactions collaboration could accomplish.
-Combining this with LED light strips and fiberfill material created a beautiful diffusion of light in our prototypes and we instantly knew that was the direction we had to take the installation.
+We chose to move forward with the pressure pads as they had shown the most dynamic interactions with the lighting.
+Combining them with LED light strips and fiberfill material created a beautiful diffusion of light in our prototypes and we instantly knew that was the direction we had to take the installation.

 Now that we had a technical direction settled, we needed to select the final form the installation would take.
 The fiberfill we were using provided some inspiration for this with it's cloudly / puffy form and an even diffusion of the LED light.